 Niigata is one of Japan’s most secluded regions

-From north to south, Niigata Prefecture is long as well as it’s coastline is 330.9km(205.61 miles), and each region has it’s own characteristic, history, culture, and domestic product that it’s known for.
-Niigata Prefecture is one of Japan’s leading heavy snowfall areas, and is known for the novel “Yuki Guni” (Snow Country) and it’s ski resorts.
-There are many well-known hot springs, and while looking out at superb views of nature and snowy landscapes, you can enjoy yourself to fine dining, hot springs, and high grade sake.
-It is also the birthplace of Nishikigoi, which has attracted attention from all over the world in recent years.
+From north to south, Niigata Prefecture stretches along the coastline of the Japanese Sea for 330.9km(205.61 miles).
+Each of Niigata’s many regions has its own special characteristic, history, culture, and a product that it is famous for.
+Niigata Prefecture is known as “Yuki Guni” (Snow Country) for the heavy snowfalls and many ski resorts.
+There are also many well-known hot springs.
+Here you can enjoy fine dining, relaxing bathes, and high-grade sake, while looking out at the superb natural and snow-filled landscapes.
+Niigata is also the birthplace of Nishikigoi, which has attracted attention from all over the world in recent years.

-Nobel Prize Winning literature “Snow Country” by Yasunori Kawabata, takes place in ski resort area Yuzawa.
-The first sentence in the novel, “It was a snowy country after passing through a tunnel with a long border,” is famous, but actually, if you ride the bullet train from Tokyo for about 70 minutes, you will literally imagine. yourself coming to a foreign country called, “snow country”.
-From the North to the South of Niigata Prefecture, the mountains range from 1,000 to 2,000 meters altitude, and you can enjoy winter sports at ski resorts at over 50 locations.
+Nobel Prize Winning literature “Snow Country” by Yasunori Kawabata, takes place in the ski resort area, Yuzawa.
+The first sentence in the novel, “It was a snowy country after passing through a tunnel with a long border,” is famous.
+With that in mind, as you ride the bullet train for 70 minutes from Tokyo, imagine yourself coming to a foreign country called, “snow country”.
+From the North to the South of Niigata Prefecture, the mountains range from 1,000 to 2,000 meters in altitude, and you can enjoy winter sports at over 50 ski resorts.
 Whether a family trip, a business trip, or just someone who has never seen snow before, you’re sure to enjoy it 120%.